tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

 above table, in the [LibraryClasses] section of the application's INF file.
 The AppPkg.dsc, StdLib.dsc, and Enquire.inf files provide good examples of this.
 More details are in the CONFIGURATION section, below.

+In order to simplify this process, the [LibraryClasses] definitions, and others, are specified in the StdLib.inc file.
+If this file is included in the DSC file, usually at the end, then other DSC file changes or additions are unnecessary.
+This is further described in the CONFIGURATION section, below.

 Within the source files of the application, use of the Standard headers and library functions follow standard C programming practices as formalized by